 • Blog

 Merry Christmas

-The crisp cold air that surrounded the house had no bearing on the excitement and smiles that my two boys had as they paced the hallway at the top of my parent’s stairs.
-The same hallway that I once paced waiting for my father to give us the go ahead to stumble dangerously down the stairs in haste to attack the presents waiting for us under the tree.
+The crisp, cold air surrounding the house had no bearing on my two boys’ excitement and smiles as they paced the hallway at the top of my parent’s stairs.
+The same hallway that I once paced, waiting for my father to give us the go-ahead to stumble dangerously down the stairs in haste to attack the presents waiting for us under the tree.
 The same butterflies in our stomachs.
 The same unknowing.
 The same anticipation that gave birth to uncontrollable smiles.
-It is and was the heart wrenching surprise and expectation of it all.
+It is and was the heart-wrenching surprise and expectation of it all.
 It is Christmas morning.
-Christmas through the eyes of my two…
+Christmas through the eyes of my two young boys.
+Then, there comes that…

+• Blog